cabol/nebulex/guides/getting-started.md

 as Ecto, developers can provide their own cache (adapter) implementations.

-In this guide, we're going to learn some basics about Nebulex, such as insert, retrieve and destroy cache entries (key/value pairs).
+In this guide, we're going to learn some basics about Nebulex, such as insert, retrieve and destroy cache entries.

 ## Adding Nebulex to an application